 You’ll find brands such as Smith & Wesson, Buck, Kershaw, Benchmade, and Boker.
 These companies produce a wide product selection ranging from $10 to $500 but with so many features and prices, it can be confusing – so I’ve written dozens of guides and reviews to help you choose the right knife for you from choosing an EDC pocket knife to individual best-sellers such as the Smith & Wesson SWA24S.

-To help you with your research, I’ve put together my best pocket knife comparison chart below, that lists the top ten pocket knives on the market and helps you compare blades, types of steel and other features to find the best knife for you!
+To help you with your research, I’ve put together my best folding knife comparison chart below, that lists the top ten pocket knives on the market and helps you compare blades, types of steel and other features to find the best knife for you!
 Or take a look at my ultimate comparison guide, with full details comparing over 60 of the best pocket knife models